opentoonz/opentoonz/doc/how_to_build_win.md

 ## Building
 1. Open `$opentoonz/toonz/build/OpenToonz.sln` and change to `Debug` or `Release` in the top bar.
+2. Generate the build.
-2. The output will be in the corresponding folder in `$opentoonz/toonz/build/`
+3. The output will be in the corresponding folder in `$opentoonz/toonz/build/`

 ## Building with extended stop motion support for webcams and Canon DSLR cameras.
 You will need three additional libraries.